Persian Constitutional Revolution: The constitution

 The fundamental laws of 30 December 1906 defined the role of the Majlis as a bicameral legislature: the National Consultative Assembly was to be based "on justice." and there was to be "another Assembly, entitled the Senate."
 The Constitutional Amendment of 1907 declared Twelver Shi'ism to be the state religion, and called for a council of five high ranking Twelver Shia clerics to ensure that the laws passed by the parliament were not against the laws of Islam.

-Mohammad Ali Shah
+Mohammad Ali Shah Qajar

 Mohammad Ali Shah Qajar, the sixth Qajar shah, came to power in January 1907.
 He opposed the constitution.
 The British switched their support to the shah, abandoning the constitutionalists.